chris-haste/fastapi-logger/README.md

 - If you use the Loki sink, ensure your Loki endpoint is reachable from your app.
 - Batching reduces HTTP load and aligns with Loki best practices.
-- If `httpx` is not installed, you’ll get a clear ImportError with install instructions.
+- If `httpx` is not installed, you’ll get a clear `ConfigurationError` with install instructions.

 #### Installation Recap